 Nothing in life is free, “there must be a catch” you say – you’re right.
 The average consumer pays several hundred to a few thousand dollars in hidden bank and credit card fees every year.
 They are called merchant discount fees and are added into the price of everything you buy (whether you use credit cards or not).
 The bank’s profits total about $50,000,000,000.00 a year (yes that’s the correct number of zeros) and taking advantage of “free” travel insurance is just one way you can get a tiny fraction of it back.

 Regardless of whether you purchase coverage or use a credit card benefit you will need documentation to make a claim.

 A certified licensed travel planner like Pacific Trade Winds (recommended) will provide you with an itemized invoice or fax/mail it directly to the claim office in the event you need to file.

-On the other hand, if you book your travel independently you will need to provide written documentation of each non-refundable air ticket, hotel stay, tour, transfer and activity.
-If any partial refunds have been issued or if any credits for future travel are available.
+If you book your travel independently save your receipts.
+You will need to provide written documentation of each non-refundable air ticket, hotel stay, tour, transfer and activity.
+You will also need to document any partial refunds issued or if any credits for future travel are available.